Zadok - Part 6: Zadok Took The Oil And Anointed Solomon

 Beloved child of God, I urge you to fully receive and remain loyal to our King and High Priest of His Own New Covenant, Jesus Christ, and minister regularly as a priest to Him.
 I believe this simple and full loyalty to our God (of king, covenant, and priesthood) insures a life of dedication for us that will stand as a beacon and example to all of God’s children.
 I also believe this simple and direct loyalty to our King, covenant, and priesthood, will allow us the great grace and favor to be led by God’s Spirit effectively, even as Zadok was so effectively used by God.

 See this - Zadok began by following God’s anointed king, David, and because of his loyalty to king, covenant, and his priesthood, Zadok was blessed of God to be the one who himself would anoint David’s son, Solomon, as king!
 Zadok lived a life in the anointing!
 Bless your anointed King Jesus this day, for “He has made us to be a kingdom, priests to His God and Father - to Him be the glory and the dominion forever and ever.
 Amen” (Revelation 1:6).
 “But of the Son, He says, ‘Your throne, O God, is forever and ever, and the righteous scepter is the scepter of His kingdom.
 You have loved righteousness and hated lawlessness; therefore God, Your God, has anointed You’” (Hebrews 1:8-9).

-Yes, live your life in His anointing!
+Yes, live your life in His anointing today, and bless Him!
 Hallelujah!